sac-workshop/sac-2023/index.md

 ## Virtual participation (updated on August 13, 2023)

-Due to the delay of getting a Canada visa, we had to accomodate a number of talks virtually via Zoom.
-If you plan to attend the conference virtually, an email should be sent to sac2023chairs@gmail.com for registration.
+Due to the delay of getting a Canada visa, we had to accomodate a number of talks virtually via Zoom at the last moment.
+If you plan to attend the conference virtually, an email should be sent to [{{ site.data.variables.organizer_email }}](mailto:{{ site.data.variables.organizer_email }}) for registration.